 During lessons our teachers encourage children to drink from water bottles or eat fresh fruit or vegetables, as part of our participation in the Crunch and Sip program.
 Teachers may provide children with small breaks or allow students to eat fruit or vegetables while working.
 We find students who bring fruit or vegetables and a water bottle for Crunch and Sip are more focused on their learning and handle the hot summer months a lot better.

-Breakfast Club is run by the School Chaplain and parent volunteers and is open from 8.00am to 8.30am at on Tuesday and Thursday’s, for any of our students to access a healthy breakfast and to develop social skills.
+Breakfast Club is run by the School Chaplain and parent volunteers and is open from 8.00am to 8.30am at on Mondays and Thursday’s, for any of our students to access a healthy breakfast and to develop social skills.
 Students attending learn how to interact with others while having a meal, what comprises a ‘healthy breakfast’, how to prepare it to set themselves up for a productive day of learning and then how to clean up after themselves.

 Allergy Aware School